habi/acinar-analysis-manuscript/manuscript.md

 ## Discussion

 To our best knowledge, the present manuscript is the first to quantitatively describe the number of alveoli in individual acini and changes in the volumes of single rat lung acini.
-Based on stereological analysis of a large number of individual acini we were able to efficiently extract qualitative and quantitative data of large amounts of single acini from non-destructive three-dimensional tomographic data sets in a highly reproducible manner.
+Based on stereological analysis of a large number of individual acini we were able to efficiently extract qualitative and quantitative data from non-destructive three-dimensional tomographic data sets of individual acini in a highly reproducible manner.

 We can easily estimate the total number of acini during lung development from our data.
 The limitations of this study are mainly twofold: a) due to technical reasons (i.e. available beamtime and limitations of the setup we could not image the entire lung and b) lung location (i.e. lower medial tip of the right lobe).
 However, our sample is more than suitable for the drawn conclusions because it was previously shown that the right lower lobe is a valid sample for the entire lung [@doi:10.1152/ajplung.00325.2016] and that information drawn from one lobe is representative of the whole lung [@doi:10.3109/01902149009087879].
 Furthermore, based on stereological data, Zeltner et al. [@doi:10.3109/01902149009087879] were able to show that the lung parenchyma is quite homogeneous.
 Looking at individual acini, Kizhakke Puliyakote et al. [@doi:10.1152/japplphysiol.00317.2016] observed that the peripheral, pleura facing acini possess an acinar volume which is two thirds larger than the volume of the central ones.